Malasaña Madrid, back to the present

 Malasaña is an eclectic mix.
-Micro-breweries, outdoor cafés, interior patio restaurants, cycling the quiet streets and vermouth on tap to add an extra layer to the intrigues of the area.
+Micro-breweries, outdoor cafés, interior patio restaurants, cycling the quiet streets and vermouth on tap add an extra layer to the intrigues of the area.
 The streets are alive, old, new, trendy, mod and square.
 Amateur photo shoots in front of gracefully graffiti decorated walls.
-Lace curtains on terraces flutter in the wind often revealing a fleeting glimpse of life as it was, but still is in Malasaña.
+Lace curtains on terraces flutter in the wind, often revealing a fleeting glimpse of life as it was, but still is in Malasaña.
 Malasaña is about as traditional Madrid as you can get.

-These are a dreamland for vintage fans.
+These are dreamland for vintage fans.
 Remember those old photos of grandma and grandad in their elegant clothes?
 Say no more.
 Welcome to their wardrobe.
 Metal rails are packed with colourful dresses, jackets, shirts and skirts, with vintage shoes lined up and ready for your inspection.

 If you attend an EBC TEFL course in Madrid, you may well become a regular Malasaña visitor or, who knows, a resident.